Frequently Asked Questions

 Will I have an opportunity to get to know people when I visit?

 Yes.
-We gather for coffee, snacks, and conversation after our service and hope you will stay so we can get to know you.
+We gather for coffee, snacks, and conversation prior to our service at 10:45am.
+Check in early so we can get to know you.

 Are visitors welcome to all the services?